xiaoling/aida/README.md

 ## Setting up AIDA

-To build aida, run `ant` (See [Apache Ant](http://ant.apache.org)) in the directory of the cloned repository.
-This will create an aida.jar including all dependencies.
+To build aida, run `mvn package` (see [Maven](http://maven.apache.org)) in the directory of the cloned repository.
+This will create an aida-VERSION.jar including all dependencies in the `target` subdirectory.

 The main configuration is done in the files in the `settings/` directory.
 The following files can be adjusted:

 * `aida.properties`: take the `sample_settings/aida.properties` and adjust it accordingly.
 The default values are reasonable, so if you don't want to change anything, the file is not needed at all.
 * `database_aida.properties`: take the `sample_settings/database_aida.properties`, put it here and adjust it accordingly.
 The settings should point to the Postgres database server that holds the entity repository - how to set this up is explained below.

+After changing these settings, run `mvn package` again to update the jar with the current settings.

 ## Hands-On API Example

+If you want to use AIDA in a maven project, add mpi.aida:aida-2.0 as dependency.
+Otherwise, build the jar using `mvn package` and add `target/aida-VERSION.jar` to your project's classpath.

 The main classes in AIDA are `mpi.aida.Preparator` for preparing an input document and `mpi.aida.Disambiguator` for running the disambiguation on the prepared input.